WaterBender231/wef-nexus-online-course/energysecurity/42GlobalChallenges.md

 ![Untitled](4%202%20Global%20e75fb/Untitled%2010.png)

-Images by (1) Robert Linder; (2) Patrick Federi and (3) rahul g on Unsplash
+<p><small>Images by (1) Robert Linder; (2) Patrick Federi and (3) rahul g on Unsplash.</small></p>
+<p><small>  </small></p>

 To avoid outages, generation must be stable and the distribution system must be maintained properly.
 Fluctuations both in load and in generation have to be compensated, which requires back-up generation.
 A reliable grid infrastructure is achievable only through efficient investments from the public sector.
-Since lowincome countries already spend a higher percentage of their GDP on infrastructure, the development of the private sector as well as aid from development partners are also needed.
-(Gurara et al. 2018) Another approach for the future is for developing countries to “skip” the centralized approach and further develop decentralized systems through micro generation.
+Since lowincome countries already spend a higher percentage of their GDP on infrastructure, the development of the private sector as well as aid from development partners are also needed (Gurara et al. 2018).

+Another approach for the future is for developing countries to “skip” the centralized approach and further develop decentralized systems through micro generation.
 This could help to decrease the reliance on the public grid, while the financing is easier.
-Currently however, the costs for small systems are still too high and a connection to the grid is needed to secure a general energy supply in most regions.
-(Levin and Thomas 2016) Demand-side management (DSM) is also considered as a possible way to reduce outages and their negative effects.
+Currently however, the costs for small systems are still too high and a connection to the grid is needed to secure a general energy supply in most regions (Levin and Thomas 2016).

+Demand-side management (DSM) is also considered as a possible way to reduce outages and their negative effects.
 DSM describes the shifting of electric loads at the consumer’s side in order to reduce peak-demands and thus reduce pressures on the grid.
-While this is projected to significantly decrease the duration and the costs of outages, it requires the use of network-controlled smart technology, which comes along with high initial investment costs.
-(Closepet 2013; Natarajan and Closepet 2012)
+While this is projected to significantly decrease the duration and the costs of outages, it requires the use of network-controlled smart technology, which comes along with high initial investment costs (Closepet 2013; Natarajan and Closepet 2012).

 **Acceptability – death rates and greenhouse gas emissions related to energy production**

 ![Untitled](4%202%20Global%20e75fb/Untitled%2011.png)

-Images by Hannah Ritchie and Max Roser
+<p><small>Ritchie & Roser (2018).</small></p>
+<p><small>  </small></p>

 Every form of energy comes along with costs and risks.
 As can be seen in this graph, the actual impacts both on human health and on the climate differ wildly between different technologies.
 Conventional energy sources, namely coal and oil, are unfavourable in both aspects.
 The emissions per TWh from a coal plant are 162 times higher than from solar generation.
 The death rate is 1,230 times higher.

 Renewable energies and nuclear power are less dangerous and by far have a lower impact on the environment.
 Biomass refers to both modern and traditional biomass, the latter having much higher impacts on human health and the environment.
 Including biomass, the low-emission technologies account for 20% of the global energy supply.

 The death rates per TWh include deaths from accidents (e.g. in mines) and from respiratory diseases that are caused by air pollution.
 In all coal, oil, natural gas and biomass the deaths caused by air pollution dominate.
 In total, they make up for 5,000,000 to 8,000,000 deaths per year, depending on the study.
 In biomass in